dsc1213/InterviewPrep/src/javascript-theory/Hoisting.md

 Now if we try to access the variable before it is declated, the Javascript engine will try to fetch the value of the variable from the lexical environment, because the variable is uninitialized, it will throw a reference error.

-During the execution, when the engine reaches the line where the variable was declared, it will try to evaliate its binding (value), because the variable has no value associated with it, it will assign it `undefined`.
+During the execution, when the engine reaches the line where the variable was declared, it will try to evaluate its binding (value), because the variable has no value associated with it, it will assign it `undefined`.
 So the lexical environment will look like this after execution of the first line:
 ```
 lexicalEnvironment = {
   a: undefined,